timcrockford/yourls-api-edit-url/README.md

 * `shorturl`: The shorturl to update.
 * `url`: The new URL.
 * `title`: Optional.
 The title of the new URL.
+Pass `'keep'` to keep the current title or `'auto'` to infer the title from the url.
 Empty by default.

 ### Return values of the JSON response